bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 There are several classes there.
 Program and ValuesController are get copied from [this microsoft docs article](https://docs.microsoft.com/en-us/aspnet/web-api/overview/hosting-aspnet-web-api/use-owin-to-self-host-web-api).
 It's a good idea to read that article first.

-For now, lets ignore the third class: "AppStartup".
+For now, let's ignore the third class: "AppStartup".

 Press F5, you'll see ["value1","value2"] at the end of console's output.